vesolja/vesolja/README.md

 # About Me:
 hello, I'm student of Radiotherapy at Erciyes University.
 I'm interested in programming treatment devices for radiotherapy treatment processes.
-I possess intermediate-level knowledge and ability in Python and Java, a basic understanding of JavaScript, and an advanced understanding of HTML.<br> In addition to programming, I'm interested in graphic design and constantly striving to improve my skills.<br>
+I possess intermediate-level knowledge and ability in Python and Java, a basic understanding of JavaScript, and an advanced understanding of HTML.<br> In addition to programming, I'm interested in graphic design and constantly striving to improve my skills.

+I don't have any ongoing projects at the moment.
+Please contact me at lucianuniverse@gmail.com to review my project archive<br>

 ## 🌐 Socials: